ajorgensen89/project4/README.md

 The `username` created for the purpose of this website is:
 The `password` created for the purpose of this website is:

-Tha administraion page offers features such as:
+The administraion experience offers features such as:
 <ul>
 <li>View forum in draft or published stage.</li>
 <li>View bookings or forum posts by whether they have been approved or not.<br>